anishenduri/Humaniod_robot/README.md

-# Humaniod_robot
+# Humanoid  Voice-Controlled Robot

-Overview
+## Overview

 This project is a voice-controlled humanoid robot built using the LEGO EV3 platform.
-It integrates robotics, AI, networking, and voice recognition to allow natural language control of a humanoid robot.
+It integrates **robotics, AI, networking, and voice recognition** to allow natural language control of a humanoid robot.

 The robot can be controlled using:

-GUI buttons
+* GUI buttons

-Voice commands
+* Voice commands

-AI-powered natural language input
+* AI-powered natural language input

-Technologies Used
+## Technologies Used

-Python
+* Python

-Tkinter GUI
+* Tkinter GUI

-Google Speech Recognition
+* Google Speech Recognition

-Google Gemini API
+* Google Gemini API

-Fuzzy Matching (FuzzyWuzzy)
+* Fuzzy Matching (FuzzyWuzzy)

-TCP Socket Networking
+* TCP Socket Networking

-EV3DEV2 Robotics Library
+* EV3DEV2 Robotics Library

-System Architecture
+## System Architecture

 Client (Laptop)
 ↓